Introduction to Bacon & the Art of Living

 Between the mid-1800s and early 1900s, industry and informed members of the public knew nitrite as an ingredient in medication (Vaughn E, et al.;2010; Jul–Aug; 18(4): 190–197) and sodium nitrite as an intermediary in the chemicals dye industry.
 (Concerning Chemical Synthesis and Food Additives) Most people, however, knew nitrite as a toxic chemical that kills livestock and people if the drinking water has even small traces of it.
 Such was the concern that nitrite levels in drinking water were reported in local newspapers every week to alert the public to possible contamination.
 It is, therefore, no wonder that the public and authorities were very skeptical about its use in food.

-At the beginning of the 1900s, scientists developed a detailed understanding of the chemistry of curing which clearly showed the priority of nitrites in the process.
+At the beginning of the 1900s, scientists developed a detailed understanding of the chemistry of curing which showed the priority of nitrites.
 In contrast to this, the general public and their elected officials were against the direct use of nitrites in food.
-As is many times the case, the scientific understanding was not general knowledge yet.
+As is many times the case, the scientific understanding was not general knowledge.

-We now delve deeper into the story and zoom in on developments in three parts of the world, Prague, Germany and in the USA, Chicago.
+Three parts of the world now becomes the focus of our attention namely Prague, Germany and in the USA, Chicago.
 Events, dates, and places will start to overlap and two processes will become very important, the electric arc method of extracting nitrogen from the atmosphere and the Haber process.

 As we do so, it is important to understand one more point in chemistry namely the close proximity of nitric oxide (), nitrous acid (), nitric acid (), nitrite (), nitrate () and ammonia ().
 All have a nitrogen atom as part of either the molecule or the ion.
 The Haber process yields ammonia () and the electric arc process, either nitrous acid () or nitric acid ().
 From any of these, nitrite () can be formed.
 (Webb, H. W.; 1923)